gbinal/dc-helicopters/_helicopters/us-coast-guard.md

 The specific unit that patrols the [Air Defense Identification Zone](https://en.wikipedia.org/wiki/Washington,_DC_Metropolitan_Area_Special_Flight_Rules_Area) around Washington is part of [Coast Guard Air Station Atlantic City](https://en.wikipedia.org/wiki/Coast_Guard_Air_Station_Atlantic_City), but is based out of the General Aviation terminal at National Airport, next to Terminal A.

+### Viewing Tips

-Anytime you see an orange Coast Guard helicopter of DC, it's from this unit.
-They're also easily seen taking off and landing from DCA airport.
+Anytime you see an orange Coast Guard helicopter over DC, it's from this unit.
+They're easily seen taking off and landing from DCA airport as well.
 And if you're in Terminal A (Southwest Airlines FTW), they are often on standby outside of the hangers right by Gates 1-3.

 ### Photos